anabaei/kayam_native/README.md

 ```

 #### JS notes
 * Arrow functions dont have its own this and are best to use parent this.
-Also first arguments before arrow are params and after arrow are return object.
+Also first arguments before arrow are params and after arrow are return object, good [resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)